Time Out says

 Ebert was a sparrer, a happy combatant, and the movies were always a springboard to a conversation.
 His life’s work is well represented here, beginning with some gloriously geeky photos of the cherub-cheeked Illinois newsman, promoted to film critic in his mid-twenties after making tough calls on the editorial floor.
-James includes plenty of excerpts of Ebert’s approachable prose (read by voice artist Stephen Stanton, doing an eerie approximation of the critic’s famous patter).
-The documentary is smart to include dissenters—especially Chicago’s revered alt-journalist Jonathan Rosenbaum—who rail, collegially, against thumbs-up reductionism.
-Life Itself is about a reviewer, but also a revolution: Working with Gene Siskel (a secret, cherished friend), Ebert turned his job into an egalitarian platform for millions of viewers and bloggers.
+James includes plenty of excerpts of Ebert’s approachable writing.
+The documentary is smart to include dissenters – especially Chicago’s revered alt-journalist Jonathan Rosenbaum – who rail against thumbs-up reductionism.

 Still, the doc gains its universal impact in smaller, earthier revelations.
 Martin Scorsese comes close to tears speaking of Ebert’s encouragement during a dark phase in his life.
 The city of Chicago, especially its late-night watering holes, becomes a window into the off-camera moments of a raconteur and showboat.
-The subject’s alcoholism is addressed unflinchingly, as is the silver lining that emerged from his defeating drink: meeting future wife Chaz, who is never less than supportive.
-Best are the offhand remarks from a gallery of beautifully crude friends: This is the only film in which you’ll be seated in the legendary Old Town Ale House to hear someone growl, “Fuck Pauline Kael.”
+Ebert’s alcoholism is addressed unflinchingly, as is the silver lining that emerged from his defeating drink: meeting future wife Chaz.
+Best are the offhand remarks from a gallery of beautifully crude Chicago friends: this is the only film in which you’ll hear someone growl about one of Ebert’s critical contemporaries, ‘Fuck Pauline Kael’.